vscode-doc-jp/Docs/nodejs/nodejs-debugging.md

 * Do you have `"sourceMaps": false` in your `launch.json`?
 * Did you build with source maps enabled?
 Are there `.js.map` files, or inlined source maps in your `.js` files?
 * Did you set the `outFiles` property in your `launch.json`?
 It should be a glob pattern for an absolute path that matches your `.js` files.
-* Try the new 'inspector' protocol implementation.
+* Try the 'inspector' protocol implementation.
 It can handle some more of the more complex source map cases.
 * Are the `sourceRoot` and `sources` properties in your source map correct?
 Can they be combined to get the correct path to the `.ts` file?
 * Are you using Webpack?
 By default, it outputs paths with a `webpack:///` prefix, which the debug adapter can't resolve.
 You can change this in your Webpack configuration with the `devtoolModuleFilenameTemplate` option, or try using the 'inspector' protocol, which provides some extra options for resolving these paths.
 * Have you opened the folder in VS Code with the incorrect case?
 It's possible to open folder `foo/` from the command line like `code FOO` in which case source maps may not be resolved correctly.